 - This is sound policy, but terms such as "ensure" and "require" suggest that codes and ordinances are in place to ensure and/or require such practices.
-In most places, they are not. - The Green Project Reserve component of the CWSRF, administered by Illinois EPA, features four categories of eligible projects including one that covers green infrastructure.
+In most places, they are not. - Also, consider adding IEPA to the list of "Lead Implementers".

 Action Lead Specifics Retain/Revise/

 Implementers Delete

-Implement green Counties, Local governments should create Revise

-infrastructure municipalities, incentives for implementing green

-retrofits homeowner's infrastructure retrofits (e.g.,

-associations, stormwater utility program).

-property Watershed plans for developed areas
+Implement green Counties, Watershed plans for developed areas Revise

-owners should identify potential green
+infrastructure municipalities should identify potential green

-infrastructure retrofits, such as rain
+retrofits infrastructure retrofits, such as rain

 gardens, green streets, parking lot

 bioretention, and so forth.
 These plans

 should be used to help secure capital

 funding for retrofits.